 In the executable, arguments and working directory fields, you can use the following variables:

-- the full folder path in which the map is located.
+- the path in which the current file is located.

 - the type of the currently selected object, if any.